DavidNastase/SimpleOption-EU-US-PricerModel/README.md

-# SimplePricerCode
+# StandardOptionPricerCode
-A simple financial analysis project.
-Python code project that acts as a pricer for selected stocks/ options/ swaps
+A simple financial analysis project on europeen options, and options on futures.
+A straightforward Python code use case hat acts as a pricer for selected Options